secretagentan/intro-to-mongoose/lets-mongoose.md

 ## What is "built-in-typecasting" in Mongoose?
 ```
-Mongoose will automatically force a data type to act as the given schematype for a single transaction.
+- Mongoose will automatically force a data type to act as the given schematype for a single
+transaction.
+- Typecasting in JS: example - Coercing a string to a number
+- Transaction: Query that hits only once

 ```

 ## What is the "population" feature in Mongoose
 ```
-There are no joins in MongoDB, but might need to reference other collections.
+- There are no joins in MongoDB, but might need to reference other collections.
-Population is the process of automatically replacing specified paths in the document
+- Population is the process of _automatically replacing_ specified paths in the document
 with documents from other collections.
 Population can be used on: a single document,
 multiple documents, plain object, multiple plain pobjects, or all objects returned
 from a query.